comp423-25s/csxl-a2/docs/chatbot-feature.md

 ![Storage in OKD](./images/OKD-Image-3.png)
 Created a Chatbot entity to allow the admin page to connect to the database and pull message data from the user.

+## Admin Room Availability Toggling

+Created a widget with a table displaying each room and its live availability, with connections to RoomService and AdminDataService.
+Backend connection gives 200, but does not work when attempting to integrate with the chatbot, as storage of availability wasn't figured out.

 ## End User Experience

 Here’s an example flow of a user making a room reservation on the frontend: